excellalabs/open-cabinet/README.md

 ![open-cabinet logo](https://github.com/excellaco/open-cabinet/blob/master/app/assets/images/open-cabinet.png)

 ##Approach
-**Excella** followed an agile development framework to build **OpenCabinet** in an iterative, incremental manner.
-The cross-functional team, comprised of analysts, designers, and developers, began with Sprint 0, followed by two-day sprints that began with a daily stand-up and ended with a quick review and retrospective.
+**Excella Consulting** followed an agile development framework to build **OpenCabinet** in an iterative, incremental manner.
+The cross-functional team, comprised of analysts, designers, and developers, began with Sprint 0, followed by two-day sprints that consisted of a daily stand-up and ended with a quick review and retrospective.

 The team consisted of the following roles: